How Far Can A 6×6 Beam Span?

 This is from face to face of support.

-READ: How Much Does 4x12 Drywall Weight?
+READ: How Much Does a Honda Civic Tune-up Cost?

 Q9.)
 What is the maximum span that one can notice in a steel beam?